toorin-lab/BurstVision/software_architecture.md

 - **`extract_5_tuple()`**: This function extracts all five-tuples from the network traffic data, which are used to identify unique network flows.

-- **CSV Support**: The tool also supports reading traffic data from CSV files.
+- **CSV Support**: BurstVision also supports reading traffic data from CSV files.
   - **`_analyze_csv_packets()`**: This function reads and processes network traffic data from a CSV file format.

 - **Traffic Rate Signal Calculation**: